-The agency requested VPBA funds for 2010-12 to expand and renovate the Ivor Regional Laboratory and Office.
-Project would include a new necropsy lab with built-in cooler space and a new animal waste incinerator.
+The agency requested VPBA funds for the 2010-12 biennium to expand and renovate the Ivor Regional Laboratory and Office.
+The project would include a new necropsy lab with built-in cooler space and a new animal waste incinerator.
 Three thousand square feet of office space would consolidate offices and eliminate lease space in Franklin, VA.
 The present necropsy room and cooler are too small to accommodate large animals.